pytest-dev/pyfakefs/docs/usage.rst

 Automatically find and patch using fake_filesystem_unittest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+If you are using the ``python unittest`` package, the easiest approach is to use test classes
+derived from ``fake_filesystem_unittest.TestCase``.

-The first approach is to allow pyfakefs to automatically find all real file functions and modules,
+This allows pyfakefs to automatically find all real file functions and modules,
 and stub these out with the fake file system functions and modules.
-This is the simplest approach if you are using separate unit tests.

 The usage is explained in the pyfakefs wiki page
 `Automatically find and patch file functions and modules <https://github.com/jmcgeheeiv/pyfakefs/wiki/Automatically-find-and-patch-file-functions-and-modules>`__
 and demonstrated in files ``example.py`` and ``example_test.py``.